Niche B2B Healthcare SaaS Case Study | Linkflow

 We built internal linking into everything and made CRO suggestions for each commercial page as we went.
 There was at least some optimization happening from day one, even if we couldn’t run full A/B tests yet.

-Phase 2: CRO Kicks In (March 2025)
+Phase 2: CRO Kicks In

-By March, we’d 5x’d their nonbranded traffic.
+Within three months, we’d 5x’d their nonbranded traffic.
 Time to actually optimize.

 We started with heatmaps and session recordings on key pages to understand user behavior.
 Then we ran about six A/B tests across the site over time (small site, so we had to be strategic).